Public-Health-Scotland/R-Resources/PHI R style guide.md

 R is a functional language.
 Using functions improves code readability, testability and shareability.
 Functions should generally be used in preference to loops in order to reduce the amount of code needed.

 Small functions which are specific to one piece of analysis should be defined in the housekeeping section at the start, but generic functions which are used across a project or multiple projects should be saved in a separate script and sourced in.
+Function names should be verbs which describe what the function does.

 ### 6 - Checks and warnings